aligator/GoFAT/README.md

     os.Exit(1)
 }

-// Now you can access any method from the afero.Fs filesystem like for example afero.Walk afero.Walk(fat, "/", func(path string, info os.FileInfo, err error) error {
+// Now you can access any method from the afero.Fs filesystem like for example afero.Walk. afero.Walk(fat, "/", func(path string, info os.FileInfo, err error) error {
     if err != nil {
         fmt.Println(err)